arrow-kt/arrow-website/content/docs/learn/typed-errors/working-with-typed-errors.md

 <!--- KNIT example-typed-errors-07.kt -->
 <!--- TEST assert -->

-The type system now tracks that a new error of `OtherError` might have occurred, but that we recovered from any possible errors of `MyError`.
+The type system now tracks that a new error of `OtherError` might have occurred, but that we recovered from any possible errors of `UserNotFound `.
 This is useful across application layers, or in the service layer, where we might want to `recover` from a `DatabaseError` with a `NetworkError` when we want to load data from the network when a database operation failed.
 In order to achieve the same with the `Raise` DSL we need to be inside the context of `Raise<OtherError>` to be able to `raise` it.

 <!--- INCLUDE